-23 Appeals
+24 Appeals

 A candidate who has taken any College examination has the right of appeal if there is evidence of a procedural or administrative irregularity by the College or its contractors in the conduct or content of the examination that has adversely affected the candidate's result.
-Any such appeal should be made by the candidate him/herself, and must be made in writing to the Examinations Department (and not to any individual examiner) within one month of issue of either the examination result or further feedback.
+Any such appeal must be made by the candidate him/herself, in writing to the Examinations Department (and not to any individual examiner) within one month of issue of either the examination result or further feedback.
 The candidate must state summary grounds for the appeal.

 In no circumstances will papers be re-marked or be sent back to candidates.
 Only in exceptional circumstances, where it is clear that a paper has been overlooked or marks incorrectly totalled, may a fail mark be converted to a pass.
 Appeals submitted on the grounds that a candidate seeks to challenge the professional or academic judgement of the examiners will not be considered.

-The appeals procedure is available on the College website (http://www.rcpath.org/examinations)
+The appeals procedure is available on the College website.